Hong Kong’s Instagram-famous Choi Hung Estate is set for redevelopment

 The government has unveiled its redevelopment plan for Choi Hung Estate.
 The redevelopment project will span for about 15 years.
 Secretary for Housing, Winnie Ho Wing-yin made the remarks on December 21.

 Around 2,500 households will serve as the first batch of residents for relocation to neighbouring Mei Tung Estate in Wong Tai Sin.
 They can also purchase a subsidised flat on Wang Chiu Road.
-The beloved public housing estate became Instagram-famous for its colourful facade.
+The beloved public housing estate in Hong Kong became Instagram-famous for its colourful facade.

 The iconic Choi Hung Estate is up for redevelopment